The battlefield commission of Mary Ludwig Hays, June 28, 1778

 In colonial America, the Irish name “Molly” was a common nickname for women named Mary, and during the Revolutionary War, the term “Molly Pitcher” referred to women who carried wooden buckets of water for swabbing cannon barrels and for bringing drinking water to soldiers on the battlefield.

-At one point during the battle, a British cannonball flew between Mary’s legs and tore off the bottom of her skirt.
-She supposedly said something to the effect of, “Well, that could have been worse,” and went back to loading her cannon.
+At one point during the battle, a British cannonball struck the ground between Mary’s legs, tearing off the bottom of her skirt, before bounding on behind the line.
+Mary reportedly said, “Well, that could have been worse,” and went back to loading her cannon.

-Continental soldier and diarist, Joseph Plumb Martin, attested to Mary’s valor that day.
-Martin wrote in his diary that during the battle “a cannon shot from the enemy passed directly between her legs without doing any other damage than carrying away all the lower part of her petticoat.
+Continental soldier and diarist, Joseph Plumb Martin, attested to Mary’s brave determination that day, writing in his diary that during the battle “a cannon shot from the enemy passed directly between her legs without doing any other damage than carrying away all the lower part of her petticoat.
 Looking at it with apparent unconcern, she observed that it was lucky it did not pass a little higher, for in that case it might have carried away something else, and continued her occupation.”

 After the battle, the British army retreated to Sandy Hook, New Jersey.
 Later that night, General George Washington inquired about the remarkable woman seen by the whole army that day, steadfastly working as a gunner of the 4th Pennsylvania Artillery.
 Hearing of her inspiring behavior and exceptional bravery under heavy British artillery fire, General Washington awarded her a battlefield commission, promoting Mary Ludwig Hays to the rank of “non-commissioned officer.”
 Although Mary did not serve directly in battle again, she was ever after known as “Sergeant Molly” for the rest of her life.